 Make sure to also make time to see Calle de las Damas (the oldest street in the city), the Museum of the Royal Houses and the Colombus Alcazar.
 And while you take in the undeniable beauty of the architecture, you can learn about the painful history of colonization that is tied to it.

 While this neighborhood is the main tourism hub in Santo Domingo, you'll be surprised to look around and notice that the tourist to local ratio still tips heavily to the latter.

 OK, But What About the Beach?

-It's interesting that a city right on the ocean lacks good places to go for a swim, but the beaches I saw were filled with trash to the point that getting in the water was not allowed.
+It's interesting that a seaside city lacks good places to go for a swim.
+The beaches I saw were filled with trash and swimming was not allowed.
 But this is the Dominican Republic, and a nice beach is never far away.

 Most people go to Boca Chica Beach.
 Once a quiet seaside village, it is now known for its all-inclusive resorts.
 Every Dominican that I spoke with — both before and during the trip — told me to skip it, so I'll relay their wisdom to you.

 Juan Dolio is another favored beach that at least one person described as one of the most beautiful beaches they've ever seen.
 Though popular with tourists, it's a bit farther away than Boca Chica, so it isn't as crowded.

 I wanted to be on a quiet beach, drinking beer and eating fried fish, so I opted for neither.
 Instead, I went to a small part of Playa Guayacanes, which is in between the other two.